-Routers using CIDR use a destination address to route a packet toward a gateway, which can then take care of further unpacking the address based on its understanding of the details of the supernetwork -- also called the supernet.
-If a router knows routes for different parts of the same supernet, then it will use the most specific one -- or the one with the longest network address.
+Routers using CIDR use a destination address to route a packet toward a gateway, which then further unpacks the address based on its understanding of the details of the supernetwork -- also called the supernet.
+If a router knows routes for different parts of the same supernet, then it uses the most specific one -- or the one with the longest network address.

 In IPv6, a CIDR block always gets 64 bits for specifying network addresses.